 Religion

 Religion was one of the first four protected classes covered by the Fair Housing Act of 1968.
-People of all religions are protected, including people who have no religion.
-Some examples include:
+People of all religions are protected, including people who have no religion or even the perception of being a part of a religious group.

 - Advertising and/or discouraging people of different religious beliefs from applying for housing.